cast-org/figuration/docs/4.0.0-alpha.5/widgets/dropdown.md

 #### Textual Inputs

 Add `<input type="text">` or `textarea` items to your dropdown menu.
 Other types of [textual inputs]({{ site.baseurl }}/{{ site.docs_version }}/content/forms/#textual-inputs) have not been tested, and may cause issues.
 Again, use only **one per menu item**.

-Since keyboard navigation needs to change once you enter one of these elements, for ease of editing, they use the <kbd>tab</kbd> key to navigate out.

 {% capture example %}
 <div class="dropdown">